gospeldesk/www.gospeldesk.org/_posts/0000-01-01-towards-a-synaxis-of-the-gospels.md

 From His many disciples, Christ appoints Seventy Apostles to go before Him, and Twelve Apostles to go with Him.
 Six of the Twelve are sets of brothers.

-Simon Peter and his brother
-Andrew the first-called
-James and John the Theologian, sons of Zebedee and Salome, Sons of Thunder
-James, son of Alphaeus and his brother
-Matthew, the tax collector, called Levi
-Philip, who said “Come and see” to
-Nathanael, also called Bartholomew
-Thomas, who touched the Lord’s side
-Thaddaeus, also called Jude (or Judas)
-Simon, the Canaanite, the Zealot

-Judas Iscariot betrays him.
-The Apostles as a group abandon Christ in His Passion, and several have weak moments individually.
-Peter denies Christ three times, wavers in the waves, and even tempts Christ.
-Thomas withholds belief until he has seen.
-The sons of Zebedee, prompted by their mother Salome, ask to sit at His right hand, provoking the indignation of the ten.
-Another time they ask to call down fire from heaven, and are rebuked.
-Yet Christ restores Peter, appears to Thomas, and manifests His glory to James and John with Peter at the Transfiguration.

 The Twelve Apostles are called by Christ.
 The Twelve Faithful Servants, on the other hand, call on Christ, and are met with His praise for their faith.